scuzzydude/asimov/asimov.md

 This is a good example of the use of a shun.
 A shun is a specific value judgement upon a Scoot, saying I think this is bad specifically for this reason.
 A shun requires a commitment and a staking, it's not a thumbs-down, there are repercussions in ability to earn fees and a permanent historical record of a value judgement.
 It's not something that can be joined anonymously.
 Joining shuns are a choice -- you must choose to make the same value judgement as somebody else.

-All someone must do is shun your Scoot as *cheating lawyer douchebaggery*.
+All someone must do is shun your Scoot as *stanky lawyer douchebaggery*.
 Your young associates may have to consider what being associated with that may do to their future careers in the genius economy.

 # Governance